azulejx/catdog/README.md

 ## Specifications

+* It can collect number provided by the user.

 * It can count up to the number provided by the user.
   * **Example Input:** 3
   * **Example Output:** [1, 2, 3]

+* It can list the count up to the number provided by the user.

 ## Setup/Installation Requirements